Gaining Insights from Analyzing Curbside Supply

 How many parking spaces do we have around a tourist attraction at 3pm on Wednesday?
 How much would be the expected revenue in that location?
 These might be some of the more common questions that municipalities have.
 With curbside information displayed in a more understandable format, city staff can quickly identify parking supply available at a selected location on a specific date, day of the week, and time period.
 Since peak demand in City A might be different from City B, filtering by time and date can help best reflect the needs required by municipalities.

 By using CurbIQ’s Curb Analyzer, in just a few clicks users are able to see the full picture of curbside supply on any zone generated by them.
 In one glance, users would be able to know the number of spaces for different regulation types for any time range selected.
 The dropdowns also let a user see the curbside’s potential revenue, GHG emissions, and number of users.
 With this information, a municipal staff can make regulation changes that maximize potential of the curbside.
 Maximizing revenue around a tourist attraction, minimizing emissions in a carbon neutral zone, or increasing users on a busy street are all examples of what can be done when curbside supply is available.
-In the example below, users can quickly see the supply of paid parking around City Hall, and can determine ways to maximize different metrics of the curb.
+In the example below, users can quickly see the supply of paid parking around an analysis zone, and can determine ways to maximize different metrics of the curb.

 In addition, if the city also had revenue data, they could see the direct impact of changes they made on the various metrics noted above.
 The revenue data falls under the demand side of things and will be discussed at a greater length in another article. =)